 For some people, getting a remote job is like dreams coming true.
 Those who love to work from home will tell you that there is a number of benefits you will enjoy when working remotely.
 In fact, they are right.
 You can organize your time the way you want.
 No more sitting in traffic driving to the office, hence – more time for yourself and your family.
 And finally, you can travel the world + visit amazing co-living spaces while getting things done!

 Moreover, working remotely is turning into an expectation from employers.
-Many companies are searching for A-level professionals, so they can help you find a great company and a remote job.
+Many companies are searching for A-level professionals who can perform all tasks regardless of whether they’re fully remote or on-site.
 However, finding and keeping a remote job can be challenging, especially if you’re used to working from an office.
-That’s why we’ve made this list that will help you overcome these challenges and find a perfect remote job.
+That’s why we’ve made this list that will help you overcome these challenges and lend the perfect remote job.

 How to find a remote job?

 Getting a remote job is not so difficult, but it’s different from getting a regular job.
 Some hiring platforms might be overcrowded.
 But if you’re patient and if you’re willing to boost your skills regularly, you’ll get your turn to shine.
 It’s possible that you’ll get very little (positive) response at first.
 So, you have to be creative in order to get noticed!
 Here’s the list of sources you should consider when looking for a remote job:

 - Remote Job Boards

 - Slack Channels

 - Omnes Job Board